EberlyODL/phys010sjv11/motion_is_relative.md

 Imagine a train car moving with velocity $v_{TG}= 2\;m/s$ **_with respect to the ground_**.
 Inside there is a cart moving at $v_{CT} = 1\;m/s$ **_with respect to the train_**.
 Still inside the cart there is a ball moving at $v_{BC}= 4\;m/s$ **_with respect to the cart_**.

 Velocities are always measured with respect to something.
 We call the viewpoint "the observer" even though that does not mean there is an actual human there.
-So we would say that the velocity of the train, as seen by an observer on the ground, is 2 m/s.
-The notation is important to know:
+So we would say that the velocity of the train, as seen by an observer on the ground, is 2 m/s ($v_{TG}$) The notation is important to know:

 $ v_{TG} = v_{\rm{train(T)\;with\;respect\;to\;ground(G)}}$

 $ v_{CT} = v_{\rm{cart(C)\;with\;respect\;to\;train(T)}}$

-> The choices of symbols C, T, B, G are arbitrary; you just choose whatever you want.
+> The choices of letters C, T, B, G are arbitrary; you just choose whatever you want, in this case I choose the starting letter of the word - easier to remember.

-- M: Note that, if you reverse the order, you just reverse the sign of the speed.
+- M: Interesting note: if you reverse the order, you just reverse the sign of the speed.
 - S: What do you mean?
 - M: For example, we know that the train is moving at 2 m/s to the right with respect to an observer on the ground $v_{TG}$ .
 If we want to have the velocity of the ground as seen by an observer on the train, we just reverse the subscript and the sign $v_{GT}$ and this is –2 m/s.
 This is the velocity of the ground with respect to the train.
 This just means that the ground is moving at 2 m/s to the left, as seen from someone on the train.
 - S: Oh like when I am on the bus.
 I see the trees and sign post moving to the back of the bus.